Connect to Salesforce

 The following actions are supported:

-• Set up your B2B and B2C customers
+• Set up and update your B2B and B2C customers

 • Delete licenses